 “CONCENTRATE ON WHAT YOU WANT TO SAY TO YOURSELF AND YOUR REAL FRIENDS.
 FOLLOW YOUR INNER MOONLIGHT; DON’T HIDE THE MADNESS.
 YOU SAY WHAT YOU WANT TO SAY WHEN YOU DON’T CARE WHO’S LISTENING. “

-” We are researching the harsh vs soft vision of reality that is closely linked to artist’s perception of the body in its physical, cultural, and psychic dimensions.
-The group of portraits shown at our exhibition intends to question the way in which we understand and relate to inherent aspects of human experiences, such as sexuality and eccentricity, uncertainty, other divergences but also to culture and the symbols that make it identifiable. ” -Arthur Sopin and Andreas Rod
+” We are oscillating above the harsh vs soft vision of reality that is closely linked to artist’s perception of the body in its physical, cultural, and psychic dimensions.
+The group of portraits shown at our exhibition intends to question the way in which we understand and relate to inherent aspects of human experiences, such as uncertainty and eccentricity but also to culture and the symbolics that make it identifiable. ” -Arthur Sopin and Andreas Rod

 “ This exhibition represents the collective image of a protagonist who is an indeterminate and unclear character.
 However, it would be strange to demand clarity from people at a time like ours, there is one thing that is certain: our hero is a strange individual and an eccentric figure.
 Some may deem that the strangeness and eccentricity are more likely to harm than deserve attention in a world of people who are desperately striving to identify particularities whilst searching for some common sense in the general muddle.
 A new question arises: eccentricity is detached and isolated, isn’t it?
 If you do not agree with this and think ‘No it is not’ or ‘Not always ‘, here begins our inspirational moment.
 Not only is the eccentric figure ‘Not always’ or ‘ No it is not’ related to the particularity and isolation, but on the contrary, it so happens that the eccentric one, perhaps, carries a core of the whole existence at some points, but the rest of the people, by some other kind of strangeness, at times are breaking away from it.”